rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.4.0.txt

   field in server-properties.
 See
     http://www.rabbitmq.com/extensions.html#capabilities
   for more information.
-- memory alarms raised on one clustered node propagate across the cluster, allowing the cluster to re-act better to insufficient memory on any of its nodes
-- rename rabbitmq.conf to rabbitmq-env.conf
-- expose the frame_max configuration variable
-- expose TCP configuration options.
-See rabbit.app for examples.
-- make rabbitmqctl give clearer errors
-- improve performance for publisher confirms by increasing the message store timeout; note that this may degrade tx performance in certain cases
-- various other performance improvements
-- empty database files are deleted on startup
+- determine file descriptor limits accurately on Windows, usually resulting in much higher limits than previously, which allows more connections and improves performance
+- indicate in the logs when the file descriptor limit has been reached (causing the server to not accept any further connections)
 - allow SASL mechanisms to veto themselves based on socket type
-- specify runlevels in the rabbitmq-server.init script
-- better logging for connections refused by the server
-- more useful database errors when the schema check fails
+- rename rabbitmq.conf to rabbitmq-env.conf, to avoid confusion with
+  rabbitmq.config
+- improve performance of publisher confirms
+- various other minor enhancements and performance improvements

 java client
 -----------
 bug fixes
-- rename ReturnListener.handleBasicReturn to handleReturn
+- prevent stack overflow when connections have large numbers channels
+- do not require a working reverse DNS when establishing connections

 enhancements
+- ConnectionFactory accepts a connection timeout parameter
+- allow prioritisation of SASL mechanisms
 - support for server-side consumer cancellation notifications
 - have the client present its AMQP extensions in a "capabilities" field in client-properties
-- make the client jar an OSGi bundle
-- implement a non-recursive IntAlocater, improving behaviour for a larger number of channels
-- ConnectionFactory accepts a connection timeout parameter
-- allow prioritization of SASL mechanisms
+- rename ReturnListener.handleBasicReturn to handleReturn

 .net client
 -----------